LW.12865 / LW.12866 Open to 2L and 3L students Maximum of 8 students |

 Fieldwork

-DRJC students are responsible for taking the lead on their cases and projects, and working in teams under the direct supervision of Professor Chin.
+DRJC students are responsible for taking the lead on their cases and projects, and working in teams under the direct supervision of the professor.
 Students meet and interview clients, conduct research and writing, engage in strategic case and advocacy planning, counsel clients, and facilitate and lead client meetings and court appearances.
 In addition to gaining skills in areas such as client-centered lawyering, research, and writing, students build essential professionalism skills as an aspect of their fieldwork.

 Seminar